- Before enabling LDAP in Noodle ensure your license key will accommodate the total number of users( local and from the AD group).

 - "Common Name" (Full Name)

-Make sure they are all set to the same value for the main user to simplify authentication.
-Noodle is using the "Common Name" not the "Logon Name" for authenticating the system user, and is also using these compound names;
+Ideally they are all set to the same value for the service user to simplify authentication.
+Noodle is using the "Common Name" not the "Logon Name" for authenticating the service user, and is also using these compound names;

 - "Principal Name" (Logon Name + Primary domain)